rustinphares/pdf2htmlEXwiki/Building.md

 #### Troubleshooting

- - Make sure poppler has been compiled with --enable-xpdf-headers
-   - Especially when you see something about goo/GooString.h
- - Make sure C++11 is supported by your compiler
- - Fontforge has not been linking friendly until recent:
-   - Git version is recommended
+If you see error messages about:

+ - `goo/GooString.h`, read the dependencies again, `poppler` should be compiled with `--enable-xpdf-headers`
-   - If there's something wrong about 'spiroentrypoints.h', install header files of libspiro
+ - `spiroentrypoints.h`, install header files of libspiro
-   - If there's something wrong about 'undefined reference of Py_xxx', install header files of python-2.x
+ - `undefined reference of Py_xxx`, install header files of python-2.x
-   - If there's something wrong about 'libintl.h', install gettext and set your system include path accordingly.
+ - `libintl.h`, install gettext and set your system include path accordingly.